 There are many borders and chemical deterrents to prevent deer in the landscape.
 The problem is that what works in one region may not work in another.
-Much of the reliability on such items depends upon how hungry and how adapted to humans deer are and even the weather can be a factor.
-Planting deer resistant plants may be a better bet than investing in odor, noise or barrier deterrent.
-Some of the best tips on how to design a deer resistant garden are available to you if you read on.
+Much of the reliability on such items depends upon how hungry and how adapted to humans deer are, and even the weather can be a factor.
+Planting deer-resistant plants may be a better bet than investing in odor, noise, or barrier deterrents.
+Some of the best tips on how to design a deer-resistant garden are available to you if you read on.

-Fences seem like a good deterrent to deer but they have to be at least 8 feet high or the hungry foragers will simply jump over them.
+Fences seem like a good deterrent to deer, but they have to be at least 8 feet (2 m.) high, or the hungry foragers will simply jump over them.

 Noisy or flapping items may be useful to scare deer away as are some of the sprays available.
 These don’t work as well in areas with plenty of rain though.
 Stinky items have some usefulness.
 These might include: